bloom-lang/bud/docs/cheat.md

 ## BudCollection-Specific Methods ##
 `bc.schema`: returns the schema of `bc` (Hash of key column names => non-key column names; if no non-key columns, just an Array of key column names).
 Note that for channels, this omits the location specifier (<tt>@</tt>).<br>

-`bc.channel_schema`: returns the schema of channel `bc`, including the location specifier.
-Cannot be used with non-channel collections.<br>

 `bc.cols`: returns the column names in `bc` as an Array<br>

 `bc.key_cols`: returns the key column names in `bc` as an Array<br>